 PlayfairData: this is the first blog I ever subscribed to after seeing Ryan Sleeper present his favourite tips and tricks at the Tableau Conference in London in 2018.
 Even if you’re just getting started, it doesn’t hurt reading up on what’s possible.
 While you might not feel confident enough to put some of these tips to use, there will always be something for you to learn from.

 Lets Talk Data meetup: this group is an initiative from The Information Lab in London and they host webinars/trainings online (often free) so make sure you check them out.

-Best of the Tableau Web: the monthly wrap up compiled by Andy Cotgreave is one of the few blogs I read consistently as they are a great recap of the best content that’s been posted in a given month and has something for everyone.
+Best of the Tableau Web: these wrap-ups are one of the few blogs I read consistently as they are a great recap of the best content that’s been posted in a given month and will typically have something for everyone.